ISUgenomics/SequelTools/README.md

 ```
 bash SequelTools.sh -t S -u subFiles.txt -T lr
 ```

+### The Read Filtering tool

+When using _SequelTools_' Read Filtering tool The user must choose one or more criteria for filtering.
+The `-C` argument filters by minimum CLR length, the `-P` tool filters by number of complete passes of the DNA template, and the `-N` filters by normal scraps adapters defined as having a ZMW classification annotation of 'N' for 'normal' and a scrap region-type annotation of 'A' for 'adapter'.

+When filtering by CLR minimum length, the minimum length threshold for retaining each CLR must be provided using the argument `-Z`.

 To run _SequelTools_' Read Filtering tool in its simplest construction using  all three  possible  filtering  criteria  and  using  1000  base  pairs  as  the  minimum  CLR length execute `SequelTools.sh` as follows: